Allied Health Sciences Major

 Email alliedhealthadvising@uconn.edu for more information.

 There's an undergraduate program for you in Allied Health Sciences.
-Talk to one of advisors to find your fit.
+Talk to one of our advisors to find your fit.

-Major Requirements Major Admissions & Application
+Major Admissions & Application

-Concentration in Healthcare Administration (HADM)
+Concentration in Healthcare Administration

 This may be the concentration for you if you're considering an administrative or managerial career in settings like hospitals, clinics, government planning and regulatory agencies, health maintenance organizations, hospital associations, consulting firms, computer vendors, health insurance companies, hospital equipment and supplies manufacturers, etc. This concentration is for students seeking employment or admission into graduate programs in public health, health administration, health insurance studies, corporate health, health policy and law, etc.

-Concentration in Public Health & Health Promotion (PHHP)
+Concentration in Public Health & Health Promotion

 If you're interested in working in social service agencies, worksite health promotion programs, government health agencies, hospital wellness programs, or business/industry/educational settings that emphasize health and health promotion to minimize the risk and impacts of disease, you may wish to consider this concentration.
 This concentration is designed to prepare you for positions in public health, health education, and counseling fields as well as for admission to graduate programs including the Department's Master's in Health Promotion Sciences, Master's in Public Health, gerontology, health education, health psychology, healthcare administration, or healthcare policy.

-Concentration in Occupational and Environmental Health and Safety (OEHS)
+Concentration in Digital Health and Technology